Very beginning. The word very is redundant in this phrase.

 Unfortunately, grammar wasn't taught properly for around 25 years between the 70s and late 90s because yuppie, baby-boomer politicians and thinkers thought the dogmatic, purist method of teaching English restricted rather than aided communication.
 Rather than teaching children grammar, teachers were encouraged to let them freely converse during classes and work on acquiring knowledge of language through speaking rather than reading and writing.
 As a result of that, a whole generation of people have been brought up with appalling levels of literacy.

-Aside from that, other crimes against the English language have been perpetrated in the intervening years from groups - such as businessmen and politicians - and movements - such as the
+Aside from that, other crimes against the English language have been perpetrated in the intervening years from groups - such as businessmen and politicians - and movements - such as the politically correct movement (which has only recently begun to come to its knees).

 Language should enable thought; not restrict it.
 Politically correct language makes people think in a tunnelled fashion and greatly diminishes individual thought.
 Whilst the genesis of the movement had its roots in moral decency, it grew to encompass something that made people frown on using perfectly good language - instead making them use euphemisms and more soft, watered-down phrases.
 I'll give examples of such watering down in my next article.
 In this article, however, I'm going to give you an introduction in the basics of grammar.
 I hope you enjoy it and find it useful.